hafsasadaf/Bootcamp-Frontend-Project--folio3/README.md

 # Start application
-Make sure you in root/app folder and then run: yarn start
+Make sure you in root/app folder and then run:
+>yarn start

-# open browser by default
+# Open browser by default
-localhost:3000
+>localhost:3000